digitalfrost/bleach-calculator/README.md

 given the other three characteristics of the bleach solution.

-Original concentration is in &degree Chloro
+Original concentration is in ???&degree Chloro???
 Final concentration is in mg/litres

 ### Install